Saint Margaret of Scotland, Queen of Scotland

 © Unofficial Royalty 2013

 In 1068, Edgar, along with his mother Agatha and sisters Margaret and Cristina, fled to Northumbria.
-Supposedly, Agatha wanted to return to Hungary, but their ship was blown off course by a storm and they sought refuge from King Malcolm III of Scotland, who is the Malcolm in the play Macbeth by William Shakespeare.
+Agatha wanted to return to Hungary, but a storm blew their ship off course.
+They sought refuge from King Malcolm III of Scotland, the Malcolm in the play Macbeth by William Shakespeare.
 Malcolm’s first wife Ingebjorg Finnsdotter died around 1069, and shortly thereafter he married Margaret.
 Margaret and Malcolm had eight children, six sons and two daughters.
 Bearing in mind that William the Conqueror’s new dynasty in England was not secure, Margaret and Malcolm gave Anglo-Saxon royal names to four of their sons and named the other two sons after Alexander the Great and the biblical King David.
 Their daughter Edith married King Henry I of England and is the ancestor of the British and other European royal families.

 Margaret introduced continental fashions, manners, and ceremonies to the Scottish court, thereby increasing economic ties and communication between Scotland and the European continent.
 Malcolm sought Margaret’s advice on matters of state, and with other English exiles, Margaret was influential in introducing English-style feudalism and parliament to Scotland.

-Margaret had been religious since her childhood and her strong faith had an influence on her husband.
+Margaret had been religious since childhood and her strong faith influenced her husband.
 Margaret taught Malcolm how to control his temper and encouraged his religious faith by reading him Bible stories.
 She and the king prayed together and fed the hungry, serving as role models to the people of Scotland.
 Margaret personally supervised the religious studies and education of her children.

 On November 13, 1093, Margaret’s husband Malcolm and her eldest son Edward were killed at the Battle of Alnwick.
-Malcolm was succeeded by his eldest son from his first marriage King Donald II of Scotland who was killed in battle in 1094.
-Thereafter, three sons of Margaret and Malcolm succeeded to the Scottish throne.
+Malcolm’s eldest son from his first marriage King Donald II of Scotland succeeded him.
+After King Donald II was killed in battle in 1094, Margaret and Malcolm’s three sons succeeded to the Scottish throne.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.